photo by Greg Kessler

-We should encourage students to explore their instruments while developing technique and learning the fundamentals.
+We should encourage students to explore their instruments while, at the same time, developing technique and learning the fundamentals.

 We will discuss and demonstrate how to use spoken or written language as a vehicle for improvisation using the process of imitation.
 Let’s talk about fundamentals first though.

 - 1) MUSIC & SPOKEN LANGUAGE HAVE THE SAME FIVE FUNDAMENTALS…

 LISTENING / TONE & DYNAMICS / ARTICULATION / RHYTHM & TIME / HARMONY

 We learn to talk from people we imitate, listen to, and speak with.
 We eventually find our own ‘voice’ through that process.
 We find our musical voice the same way – from people we imitate, listen to and play with.
 Most often, our greatest musical influences end up being the people we play with.

 Use a phrase someone says, a poem, a haiku, a speech, etc…Practice by saying the phrase a few times out loud, then, play the phrase (syllabically) on one note.
 Try it in different registers and with different notes, dynamics and intervals.
 Put the ‘phrase’ into a blues solo…